alecjacobson/geometry-processing-curvature/README.md

-In the discrete world, if a curve is represented as a piecewise-linear chain of segments, then it's natural to associate curvature with vertices: the segments are flat and therefor contain no curvature.
+In the discrete world, if a curve is represented as a piecewise-linear chain of segments, then it's natural to associate curvature with vertices: the segments are flat and therefore contain no curvature.

 A natural analog to the definition of curvature as the derivative of the tangent vector